SuyeshBadge/SuyeshBadge/README.md

 - GitHub: https://github.com/SuyeshBadge
 - Email: suyeshbadge@gmail.com
 - Phone: +91 9726852670
-- Location: Gurugram, Haryana, India
+- Location: Bangalore, Karnataka, India

 Feel free to explore my repositories and reach out if you have any questions or opportunities to collaborate!